ethereum-optimism/community-hub/src/docs/developers/media.md

 September 22nd, 2022

 ### Modular OP Stack - Karl Floersch

+This talk covers the OP Stack chain software, and how the Bedrock release will enable deployments of op-chains which serve new use cases, are future proof, and will all one day fit together to form the Superchain.

 <iframe src="https://www.youtube.com/embed/jlKPjiDu_KM?list=RDCMUCfF9ZO8Ug4xk_AJd4aeT5HA" title="Modular OP Stack - Karl Floersch" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Introduction to Architecture - Joshua Gutow